EXCLUSIVE-Trump administration to deny pending retroactive U.S. biofuel waivers -sources

 In recent weeks, Iowa officials argued that without action, Ernst - and perhaps Trump - could be in trouble come November.

+The biofuel industry welcomed the news.
+"Now, more than ever, our nation's farmers and ethanol producers are counting on the RFS to provide market stability and certainty during an incredibly difficult and tumultuous time," said a coalition that included the Renewable Fuels Association and the National Corn Growers Association.

+Meanwhile, the American Fuel and Petrochemical Manufacturers group pointed to the coronavirus pandemic's effect on oil refiners' profits.
+"Now is not the time to deny relief to small refineries who face disproportionate economic harm because of the Renewable Fuel Standard," AFPM President Chet Thompson said.

-(Reporting by Stephanie Kelly, Jeff Mason and Jarrett Renshaw; Editing by Tom Hogue and Kenneth Maxwell)
+(Reporting by Stephanie Kelly, Jeff Mason and Jarrett Renshaw; Editing by Tom Hogue, Kenneth Maxwell, Steve Orlofsky and David Gregorio)

 ((Stephanie.Kelly@thomsonreuters.com; 646-223-4471; Reuters Messaging: stephanie.kelly.thomsonreuters.com@reuters.net))